mr4tt/zotbot/README.md

 - [This Is Catfishing on an Industrial Scale](https://www.wired.com/story/catfishing-customer-support-love/) - Hired as customer service reps, these freelancers were instead tasked with luring in the lonely and lovestruck through a network of dating and hookup sites.

 # wikipedia
+- [Dymaxion Chronofile](https://en.wikipedia.org/w/index.php?title=Dymaxion_Chronofile&oldid=1218463472) - The Dymaxion Chronofile is Buckminster Fuller's attempt to document his life as completely as possible.
+He created a very large scrapbook in which he documented his life from 1917 to 1983.
+Fuller describes his Chronofile as "[contribution] to the scientific documentation of the emergent realization of the era of accelerating-acceleration of progress...

 - [In-Q-Tel](https://en.wikipedia.org/w/index.php?title=In-Q-Tel&oldid=1242618180) - In-Q-Tel (IQT), formerly Peleus and In-Q-It, is an American not-for-profit venture capital firm based in Arlington, Virginia.
 It invests in companies to keep the Central Intelligence Agency, and other intelligence agencies, equipped with the latest in information technology in support of United States intelligence capability.
 The name "In-Q-Tel" is ...

 - [Camp David](https://en.wikipedia.org/w/index.php?title=Camp_David&oldid=1245221302) - Camp David is a 125-acre (51 ha) country retreat for the president of the United States.
 It is located in the wooded hills of Catoctin Mountain Park, in Frederick County, Maryland, near the towns of Thurmont and Emmitsburg, about 62 miles (100 km) north-northwest of the national capital city of Washington, D.C.
 It is code named Naval Support Facilit...